Monday Accident & Lessons Learned: Air Force Nuclear Weapon “Incident” Shows that SPAC Not Used Can Happen Anywhere When Enforcement is Weak

 “This was an unacceptable mistake and a clear deviation from our exacting standards.
 We hold ourselves accountable to the American people and want to ensure proper corrective action has been taken.”

 The Air Force conducted a six-week investigation into the cause of the accidental shipment.
-The main corrective action reported by the Associated Press story was punishment of 70 Air Force personnel.
+The main corrective action reported by the Associated Press story was the punishment of 70 Air Force personnel.

 65 airmen have been decertified from handling nuclear weapons.
-The certification process looks at a person’s psychological profile, any medications they are taking and other factors in determining a person’s reliability to handle weapons.
+The certification process looks at a person’s psychological profile, any medications they are taking, and other factors in determining a person’s reliability to handle weapons.

 What lesson can everyone learn from this procedural failure?
 You don’t get strict compliance with lax enforcement.
-I’m not sure that the Air Force corrective actions are adequate, but this certainly sounds like a Management System – Standards, Policies, and Administrative Controls (SPAC) Not Used – Enforcement Needs Improvement root cause.
+I’m not sure that the Air Force’s corrective actions are adequate, but this certainly sounds like a Management System – Standards, Policies, and Administrative Controls (SPAC) Not Used – Enforcement Needs Improvement root cause.

-If you have high risk systems, enforcement of procedure use has to be a high management and supervisory priority, or standards will slip.
+If you have high-risk systems, enforcement of procedure use has to be a high management and supervisory priority, or standards will slip.